asreview/asreview/docs/source/start.rst

 	The number of additional ports to try if the specified port is not available.

+.. option:: --enable-auth ENABLE_AUTH

+	Use authentication.

+.. option:: --flask-configfile FLASK_CONFIGFILE

+    The full path to a JSON file for Flask parameters.

 .. option:: --no-browser NO_BROWSER

 	Do not open ASReview LAB in a browser after startup.